Incentivizing Quality Text Generation via Statistical Contracts: Cost-Robust Contracts

 Intuitively, if $F$ satisfies MLR, then the higher the outcome $j$, the more likely it is to origin from a more costly distribution $F_i$ than from $F_{i'}$ (recall that costs $c_i$ are increasing in~$i$).
 Consider minimax composite hypothesis tests for $\Set{F_k}_{k=1}^{n-1}$, $\Set{F_n}$; if $F$ does not satisfy MLR, optimal such tests may require randomization (i.e., $\psi_j\in(0,1)$ for some outcome $j$) and/or non-monotonicity (i.e. $\psi_j>\psi_{j'}$ for some pair of outcomes $j<j'$).
 However, if MLR holds for $F$, then nice properties (determinism, monotonicity) hold for minimax tests (e.g., by the Karlin-Rubin theorem~\cite{rigollet2015high}), and consequently also for cost-robust contracts (see Appendix~\ref{appx:proofs-mlr} for a proof):

-\begin{proposition}[MLR induces threshold simplicity] For every contract setting with distribution matrix $F$ that satisfies MLR, and with spread of costs $c_n-c_1\le b$, the min-budget $b$-cost-robust contract for $F$ is a monotone threshold contract, which pays full budget to the agent for every outcome~$j$ above some threshold $j^*$. \footnote{For min-pay rather than min-budget, under MLR we get a monotone contract with a single positive payment, which is optimal --- see \cite[Lemma 7]{dutting2019simple}.} \end{proposition}
+\begin{proposition}[MLR induces threshold simplicity] For every contract setting with distribution matrix $F$ that satisfies MLR, and with spread of costs $c_n-c_1\le b$, the min-budget $b$-cost-robust contract for $F$ is a monotone threshold contract, which pays full budget to the agent for every outcome~$j$ above some threshold $j^*$. \end{proposition}

+For min-pay rather than min-budget, under MLR we get a monotone contract with a single positive payment, which is optimal (see \cite[Lemma 7]{dutting2019simple}).
+Finally, we note that finding cost-robust min-budget contracts with two levels of pay (``all-or-nothing'' \citep{saig2023delegated}) is computationally hard in the general case, as the reduction by \citep[Theorem 3]{saig2023delegated} also applies in the cost-robust case (see \Cref{subsec:all_or_nothing_hardness}).